emgeee/mean-tutorial/README.md

 Learn to Build Modern Web Apps with MEAN
 =======

+**update**: This tutorial is no longer being maintained, updated, nor supported by me.

-This repository contains the markdown and code for the [MEAN Stack tutorial on Thinkster.io](https://thinkster.io/mean-stack-tutorial/).
-Pull requests are more than welcome!
+This repository contains the markdown for the [MEAN Stack tutorial on Thinkster.io](https://thinkster.io/mean-stack-tutorial/).

-### Need help?
-Feel free to [shoot me a tweet](https://twitter.com/IAmMattGreen), or if you have [Thinkster Pro](https://thinkster.io/pro), I'm also available on the Pro Slack channel for one-on-one support.